Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xhMTIK3LMPw.md

 ### Transcript

-> what is the plan with quantum computer superposition oscillator that is top secret who knows who knows what is the plan who knows certainly not us i barely know how the assembler works not me
+> what is the plan with quantum computer superposition oscillator that is top secret who knows who knows what is the plan who knows certainly not us I barely know how the assembler works not me